 2. ChatGPT Plus with browsing

 ChatGPT with browsing can fetch recent pages and summarize what it finds.
-That helps when you want a fast narrative overview of a topic or a list of sources to read.
+That helps for a fast narrative overview of a topic or a list of sources to read.

 Strengths: Low friction, familiar interface, strong summarization.

 Limitations: Browsing is not the same as structured trend APIs.
 Velocity across TikTok, Reddit, and Google in one consistent scale is hard to reproduce reliably from ad hoc page fetches.
-For competitive ideation, you still want a dedicated trend layer (for example Trends MCP) or manual exports from specialist tools.
+For competitive ideation, a dedicated trend layer (for example Trends MCP) or manual exports from specialist tools still matter.

-Best for: Drafting and refining angles after you already know which topics are worth pursuing.
+Best for: Drafting and refining angles after the topics worth pursuing are already known.

 3. Perplexity Pro